ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 applied is dominated by ion kinetics, with ions moving much slower than electrons and photons.
-In this scenario two critical approximations can be made, namely, neutrality (:math:`n_e=n_i`) and the Maxwell-Ampere equation can be simplified by neglecting the displacement current term (Darwin approximation, see `Nielson and Lewis (1976) <https://www.sciencedirect.com/science/article/abs/pii/B9780124608160500154>`_), giving,
+In this scenario two critical approximations can be made, namely, neutrality (:math:`n_e=n_i`) and the Maxwell-Ampere equation can be simplified by neglecting the displacement current term (Darwin approximation :cite:p:`NIELSON1976367`), giving,

     .. math::